4d/docs/docs/WebStudio/web-studio.md

 <li class="interface-item">Components: The building blocks of your end user's application interface. </li>
 <li class="interface-item">Canvas: This is where you combine your components, styles and data sources.
 You can drag and drop components onto your canvas, then drag and drop styles and data sources onto these components.</li>
 <li class="interface-item">Event and method editors: This is where you link events and methods to your components.</li>
-<li class="interface-item">Styles panel: Allows for advanced style customization.</li>
+<li class="interface-item">Properties panel: Allows for advanced style customization.</li>
 <li class="interface-item">Menu buttons: Save all your work, preview the end user's application, and access your settings.</li>
 </ol>